Maryland Admission RequirementsCollege Park, Maryland

 |Less than 27||Low||<23%|

 You will need exceptionally good grades to get into University of Maryland College Park.
 The average high school GPA of the admitted freshman class at University of Maryland College Park was 4.11 on the 4.0 scale indicating that primarily A students are accepted and ultimately attend.
 The school ranks #1 in Maryland for highest average GPA.
-Even with a competitive GPA, admission to University of Maryland-College Park will be challenging as the school denies more applicants than it admits.
+Even with a competitive GPA, admission to Maryland will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|